L0stedMrlion/LionPlugin/README.md

 ## 🧑‍💻 Things TODO:

-- Add colors to the config.yml messages (Now its just white)
-- Add more commands
+- For more things send me new idea!